Gabriella Eichinger Ferro-Luzzi: Academic career and research

-Ferro-Luzzi is a dravidologist.
-Since 1971, she has traveled several times to India, mostly to Tamil Nadu, to execute field studies.
+Since 1971, Ferro-Luzzi has traveled several times to India (mostly to Tamil Nadu), to execute field studies.
+Sometime before 2019 (probably in March 2003), she also interacted with Tamil folklorist-author Ki.
+Rajanarayanan (1923-2021), who was living in the Union Territory of Puducherry.

 Her research studies have been focused on the study of the culture of Hindus as viewed through the lens of Tamil literature; the mythologies and rituals of Hindus; and the "culture-specific and culture-free attitudes towards food, purity and pollution".
 According to Heinz Scheifinger, she is of the view that Hinduism shows "unity within diversity".

 She worked as a teacher in Italy at the University of Venice, University of Bologna, and University of Rome between 1985 and 1991.
 She had taught the Tamil language at the Institute of Linguistics of University of Rome.
 She worked at the University of Naples "L'Orientale" in Italy as an associate professor of Tamil language and literature from 1992–93 to 2000–01.
 She also served as a professor at the department of Asian Studies of the university.
 She is retired.